arangodb/docs/3.11/data-modeling-collections-database-methods.md

   initial sharding algorithm.

   The available sharding strategies are:
-  - `community-compat`: default sharding used by ArangoDB Community Edition before version 3.4
+  - `"community-compat"`: default sharding used by ArangoDB Community Edition before version 3.4
-  - `enterprise-compat`: default sharding used by ArangoDB Enterprise Edition before version 3.4
+  - `"enterprise-compat"`: default sharding used by ArangoDB Enterprise Edition before version 3.4
-  - `enterprise-smart-edge-compat`: default sharding used by smart edge collections in ArangoDB Enterprise Edition before version 3.4
+  - `"enterprise-smart-edge-compat"`: default sharding used by smart edge collections in ArangoDB Enterprise Edition before version 3.4
-  - `hash`: default sharding used for new collections starting from version 3.4 (excluding smart edge collections)
+  - `"hash"`: default sharding used for new collections starting from version 3.4 (excluding smart edge collections)
-  - `enterprise-hash-smart-edge`: default sharding used for new smart edge collections starting from version 3.4
+  - `"enterprise-hash-smart-edge"`: default sharding used for new smart edge collections starting from version 3.4
+  - `enterprise-hex-smart-vertex`: sharding used for vertex collections of EnterpriseGraphs

-  If no sharding strategy is specified, the default is `hash` for all collections, and `enterprise-hash-smart-edge` for all smart edge collections (requires the *Enterprise Edition* of ArangoDB).
+  If no sharding strategy is specified, the default is `hash` for all normal collections, `enterprise-hash-smart-edge` for all smart edge collections, and `enterprise-hex-smart-vertex` for EnterpriseGraph vertex collections (the latter two require the *Enterprise Edition* of ArangoDB).
   Manually overriding the sharding strategy does not yet provide a benefit, but it may later in case other sharding strategies are added.

   In single-server mode, the `shardingStrategy` attribute is meaningless and is ignored.

+- `distributeShardsLike` (string, _optional_, default: `""`):
+  The name of another collection.
+If this property is set in a cluster, the collection copies the `replicationFactor`, `numberOfShards` and `shardingStrategy` properties from the specified collection (referred to as the _prototype collection_) and distributes the shards of this collection in the same way as the shards of the other collection.
+In an Enterprise Edition cluster, this data co-location is utilized to optimize queries.

+  You need to use the same number of `shardKeys` as the prototype collection, but you can use different attributes.

+  **Note**: Using this parameter has consequences for the prototype collection.
+It can no longer be dropped, before the sharding-imitating collections are dropped.
+Equally, backups and restores of imitating collections alone generate warnings (which can be overridden) about a missing sharding prototype.

+- `isSmart` (boolean): Whether the collection is for a SmartGraph or EnterpriseGraph (Enterprise Edition only).
+This is an internal property.

+- `isDisjoint` (boolean): Whether the collection is for a Disjoint SmartGraph (Enterprise Edition only).
+This is an internal property.

+- `smartGraphAttribute` (string, _optional_):
+  The attribute that is used for sharding: vertices with the same value of this attribute are placed in the same shard.
+All vertices are required to have this attribute set and it has to be a string.
+Edges derive the attribute from their connected vertices.

+  This feature can only be used in the *Enterprise Edition*.

-- `smartJoinAttribute`: in an *Enterprise Edition* cluster, this attribute determines an attribute of the collection that must contain the shard key value of the referred-to SmartJoin collection.
+- `smartJoinAttribute` (string, _optional_): In an *Enterprise Edition* cluster, this attribute determines an attribute of the collection that must contain the shard key value of the referred-to SmartJoin collection.
 Additionally, the sharding key for a document in this collection must contain the value of this attribute,